jcs-elpa/use-ttf/README.md

 # use-ttf
-> Ensure Emacs' font consistency across different OSs.
+> Keep font consistency across different OSs.

 I created this for people who have problems with their fonts not working over different OS’s due to different installation methods used in different